erazo-janet/AzureFundamentals/AzureTerms.md

 - Consumption Based Model
 - CapEx
 - OpEx
--IaaS
+-IaaS - Infrastructure as a Service
-- PaaS
+- PaaS - Platform as a Service
-- SaaS
+- SaaS - Software as a Service
 - Public Cloud
 - Private Cloud
 - Hybrid Cloud